How to build a Vue.js Word (DOC and DOCX) viewer using Nutrient

 Table of contents

-In this blog post, you’ll learn how to build a Vue.js Word viewer using the Nutrient Web SDK.
-You’ll open and view DOC or DOCX files directly in your web browser using client-side processing (no server required).
+In this blog post, you’ll learn how to build a Vue 3 Word viewer using Nutrient Web SDK.
+You’ll open DOC and DOCX files directly in the browser with Vite and Vue’s Composition API.
+The document is processed client-side, so this example doesn’t require a document conversion server.

 The image below shows what you’ll be building.